 Causes of Broken Ankle and Other Ankle Injuries

-In-car accidents, the most common cause of injury is a sudden frontal stop, wherein the foot is jammed against the firewall to create a compression injury.
+In-car accidents, the most common cause of a broken ankle injury is a sudden frontal stop, wherein the foot is jammed against the firewall to create a compression injury.
 The injury is nearly identical to that of a fall from a ladder since the energy transfer forces are about the same.
 Injuries sustained while running, playing football, basketball or tennis, tend to be twisting injuries, which result in disruption of the ligaments where they attach to the bones, more commonly on the outside of the ankle.
 If the force is sufficient, fractures occur in the same place, commonly with the movement of the lower tip of the fibula to the outside, with immense swelling and pain.
 A similar fracture may occur from the compression forces of a car accident or fall, but often include a fracture of the heel bone (calcaneus), the talus, or the long bones of the foot.

 Recovery from Ankle Injuries